cloud-crafts/sg-ripper/tests/integration/README.md

 # sg-ripper - Integration Tests

-Integration tests for `sg-ripper` rely on the existence of an AWS account.

-**Running these tests will cost money in terms of AWS costs!**

 ## Run a Subset of Integration Tests

 In order to run a subset of integration tests, first we have to provision the infrastructure for it.